lesleyzhao/Portfolio_Insight_Platform/DATABASE_DESIGN.md

 ## What This System Does

+The **Portfolio Insight & Research Platform** is designed to provide users with actionable insights into their investment portfolios by combining structured financial data with unstructured research materials.
+The system ingests and processes data from multiple sources—both internal and external—leveraging a Relational Database for structured portfolio data, a Vector Database for semantic search over unstructured text, and LLM-powered RAG pipelines for intelligent querying and insights.

+### Core Capabilities

-This is a **Portfolio Management System** that helps users track their investments.
+This is a **Portfolio Management System** that helps users track their investments and gain intelligent insights.
 Think of it like a digital investment portfolio where you can:

 - **Create multiple portfolios** (e.g., "Retirement 401k", "Day Trading", "Crypto")
 - **Add different stocks/ETFs** to each portfolio (e.g., Apple, Microsoft, Tesla)
 - **Track quantities and values** of your holdings
 - **Store historical price data** for analysis
+- **Integrate research materials** for AI-powered insights
+- **Query unstructured data** using semantic search
+- **Get intelligent recommendations** through RAG pipelines

 ## Our Database Schema